 Darrang is a district in the central part of Assam.
 It is located on the Southern side of the River Brahmaputra.
 Mangaldai is the district head-quarter.

 The district of Darrang is spread over an area of 3481 sq km.
-The district is surrounded by Arunachal Pradesh and Bhutan in the North, river Brahmaputra flows through the South.
+The district is surrounded by Arunachal Pradesh and Bhutan in the North, river Brahmaputra flows in the South.
 The district Sonitpur and Kamrup are in the east and west respectively.

 What to See

-Pukhuria Beel (Pond) – This is another choice for Bird watchers.
+Pukhuria Beel (Pond) – This is another choice for Birdwatchers.
 Hundreds of migratory birds come to this beel every year.